Gabrieloeff/SaaS-Emendas/README.md

 dashboard, or admin panel solution for upcoming web projects.

 With TailAdmin, you get access to all the necessary dashboard UI components, elements, and pages required to build a feature-rich and complete dashboard or admin panel.
-Whether you're building dashboard or admin panel for a complex web application or a simple website, TailAdmin is the perfect solution to help you get up and running quickly.
+Whether you're building dashboard or admin panel for a complex webe application or a simple website, TailAdmin is the perfect solution to help you get up and running quickly.

 ![TailAdmin React.js Dashboard Preview](./banner.png)